McLabraid/Apache-Malicious-Log-Generator/README.md

 **Application Side Attacks**

-This traffic replicating logs based on attacks take may take place on an Apache Web Application, Each wordlist of attacks being cited alongside the attack type. he Application Side Attacks attacks being replicated being:
+This traffic replicating logs based on attacks take may take place on an Apache Web Application, Each wordlist of attacks being cited alongside the attack type.
+The Application Side Attacks attacks being replicated being:
 - SQL Injection - Wordlist provided by [Payloadbox's SQL Payload list](https://github.com/payloadbox/sql-injection-payload-list).
 - Cross Site Scripting - Wordlist Provided by [Kurobeat's  XSS_Vector.txt](https://gist.github.com/kurobeats/9a613c9ab68914312cbb415134795b45)
 - Directory Transversal Attack - Wordlist provided by [VulnerabilityLabs Ultimate Directory Traversal & Path Traversal Cheat Sheet](https://www.vulnerability-lab.com/resources/documents/587.txt)

-These textfiles can be found within the /Text/ Directory and allows the user to add to these textfiles.
+These text files can be found within the /Text/ Directory and allows the user to add to these text files.

 ## Future Work

 The following section will detail any future work planned for this tool.

 - Further fleshing out of Slowloris/R.U.D.Y attack patterns to give a more realistic attack style
-- Addition of textfiles related to directories being generated within the tool to match up similiarly to directories within application based attacks(Oversight during the creation of the thesis).
+- Addition of text files related to directories being generated within the tool to match up similiarly to directories within application based attacks(Oversight during the creation of the thesis).
 - Addition of more attacks.
-- addition to checks for attack textfiles and to pull said textfiles from this repository if they are not found.
+- addition to checks for attack text files and to pull said text files from this repository if they are not found.